 Who should I tell and

-to go to.
-For senior doctors the medical director is
+the problem or issue.
+For senior, doctors the medical director is

 likely to be appropriate.
-For doctors in training a tutor or dean may be
+For doctors in training, a tutor or dean

-evidence if necessary.
+necessary.
 Ideally, there should be a first stage confidential

-system, where your name is not passed on without your
+system, where your name is not passed on without your consent.